The government must bring in changes to better protect personal information, calls the Equality and Human Rights Commission.

 Oregon's model for compliance with IRS information security requirements could be used for cross-agency security at the federal level.

-Managed services providers are facing customer calls for price reductions and more features without rising fees as the impact of the fragile economic conditions dictate customer attitudes towards outsourced support.
-The tough state of the market has been revealed in statements made by Charles Davis
+Managed services providers are facing customer calls for price reductions and more features without raising fees as the impact of the fragile economic conditions dictate customer attitudes towards outsourced support.
+The tough state of the market has been revealed in statements made by Charles Davis.

 The SpyEye source code could enable researchers better understand the malware, but it could also make SpyEye a much larger malware threat, according to Damballa Inc.

-F5 Networks has acquired the intellectual property assets and some key developmentstaff from defunct Israeli application delivery networks (ADN) specialist Crescendo Networks, which has gone into administration.
-F5 said the acquisition would add new layer 7 FGPA capabilities to its hardware and secu
+F5 Networks has acquired the intellectual property assets and some key development staff from defunct Israeli application delivery networks (ADN) specialist Crescendo Networks, which has gone into administration.

 Getting applications to users is an IT department's main function.
 But cloud -- public, private and hybrid -- is fundamentally altering that job.